 Yes, the terms are interchangeable.
 They describe productivity models and measures with more than one kind of input to production, that is, not only labor, and a measure of the growth in output which was not accounted for by net growth in the factor inputs.

-BLS publishes several kinds of estimates of multifactor productivity.
-They incorporate measures of productive capital and labor inputs.
-Some include other inputs: energy, materials, purchased business services, or the education and experience composition of the workforce.
+BLS uses the general term “total factor productivity,” and publishes several kinds of estimates.
+They incorporate measures of productive capital, and some include other inputs: energy, materials, purchased business services, or the education and experience composition of the workforce.

 When hiring, the Division of Productivity Research and Program Development will advertise job opportunities in the Job Openings for Economists.
 The division is not hiring this year.

 Last Modified Date: June 16, 2021